stephenberry/glaze/README.md

 - This update has zero runtime performance overhead!
 - Every field can be individually named and customized as before
-- The reflection is very simple and doesn't use esoteric hacks
 - The reflection works on all types, non-aggregates, non-default constructible, non-constexpr etc.

 > NOTE: If you want comments in your `glz::meta` without providing key names, you must denote those comments explicitly.
 Glaze now has a `comment` type and a `_c` literal for denoting comments.
 These explicit comments are only needed if you remove the key name.